 We might have gained a success with social media, but a side effect of that came in the form of online bullying.
 Ever since the inception of social media platforms, people now have more ease in sharing their life with their friends and even the public at large.

 But this in turn also exposes them to judgement and hurtful comments which can then lead to feelings of depression, low self-esteem and even hate crimes.

 - Chalta Hai Attitude-

 The ‘chalta hai’ attitude is quite prevalent among the Indian Millennials.
-Basically this phrase means to brush something off as being not that important.
+Basically, this phrase means to brush something off as being not that important.
 This attitude has almost become the new ‘cool’ thing to do.

 From being disrespectful with elders to acting unprofessional at jobs, Millennials have a heightened sense of self, where they are least bothered about anything.

-In the end, I would like to sign off, with saying that our successes might define us, but our failures helps us grow.
+In the end, I would like to sign off, with saying that our successes might define us, but our failures help us grow.
 And Millennials have certainly made a mark for themselves as a generation that will always be remembered.

 Read the Entire Series: